 The point I want to make is that it's better to have too little expectations, than too much.
 We already live in a stressfull world, and adding more stress doesn't work for most people.

-Take it easy, and spend the first 2 months trying out different courses, methods, apps and other things.
+Take it easy, and spend the first 2 months trying out different courses, methods, and apps to learn Russian.
 Then once you've done that you'll have a much better idea of how you like to learn, and that foundation will set you up for success.

 Have less expectations

 In the beginning, don't set difficult goals.
 You won't lose your job if you don't learn Russian in 30 days.
 It's a hobby for most.
 And even if it isn't, you don't want to risk burning out.
 Take it easy in the beginning, and explore different ways of practicing to learn how you can practise in a sustainable, effective, and fun way.